 If you like the house in a seller’s market and don’t want to give up your inspection contingency, there are other things you can do to sweeten your offer, like paying a certain amount above the appraised value or offering to pay for all or a portion of the closing costs typically paid by sellers, such as real estate agent commission.

 The Bottom Line: Value The Inspection Contingency

 A home inspection will cost you a little time and money, but you’ll be glad you did it.
 A home inspection can reveal serious problems that can turn you away from a potential nightmare money pit.
 It can also provide the peace of mind that your new home is everything you and your family dreamed of.

 Are you ready to buy a home?
 Get preapproved for a loan with Rocket Mortgage®.

 Viewing 1 - 3 of 3

 Home Buying - 4-minute read

 A mortgage contingency is a clause that sets up certain conditions for a real estate transaction.
-Learn how this protects both home buyers and sellers.
+Learn how this can protect both home buyers and home.

 What Is An Appraisal Contingency And When Should I Use It?